Massachusetts Will Bring New Laws Protecting Pregnant Workers in April

 Employers are further not allowed to force an employee to accept an accommodation they do not desire, take a leave of absence (so long as another accommodation such as allowing breastfeeding in the workplace will do).

 The act also includes a non-exclusive list of the types of accommodations Massachusetts employers will be required to provide an employee covered by the law.
 Accommodations under the rule can only be denied if the nature and cost of the accommodation based on the size of the business and financial resources of the employer would–taken together–show an undue burden to the employer.

 The accommodation process under the new law must be a timely and interactive process.
 An employer cannot demand documentation for accommodations related to more frequent bathroom, food or water breaks, seating, limits on lifting over 20 lbs, or a private non-bathroom space for breast feeding.

 The law requires employers to provide notice of the details of the law to employers in a handbook or similar form by April 1st of this year and give written notice of the laws to all employees hired after that date prior to or at the start of their employment.
 They also must give notice of the rules within 10 days of an employee notifying them of a pregnancy or related condition.

 Any employer who violates any of these rules is liable for quite a bit in the way of punitive damages, attorney’s fees, back pay, front pay, and more.
 Suffice it to say, the new laws have quite a bit of bite behind their bark.

-The Federal Pregnant Workers Fairness Act
+How Does the Federal Pregnant Workers Fairness Act Work?

 The Massachusetts law fills in a lot of the gaps in protection at the federal level.
 However, it certainly looks to be inspired by a federal counterpart.
 In March of 2017, a New York Representative by the name of Jerrold Nadler introduced legislation with the exact same name–the Pregnant Workers Fairness Act–and very similar provisions.